-With grade three, the semitendinosus or severely pulled hamstring muscles have been torn through, sometimes leaving a lump of torn muscles.
+With grade three semitendinosus tear, the severely pulled hamstring muscles have been torn through, sometimes leaving a lump of torn muscles.

-Grade one can take up to 3 weeks to heal, grade 2 can take from 4 to 6 weeks.
-Grade 3, or complete tears of the semitendinosus or hamstring muscles may require surgery to repair.
+Grade one semitendinosus tear can take up to 3 weeks to heal, grade 2 can take from 4 to 6 weeks.
+Grade 3, or complete tears of the semitendinosus or hamstring muscles may require surgery to repair and the pain it causes is severe.